-Other income (expense), net
+Other (expense) income, net

-Other income, net for 2022 included \$0.3 million of net gains associated with metals derivative contracts (\$1.6 million of realized gains and \$1.3 million of unrealized losses).
-Other expense, net for 2021 included \$11.9 million of net losses associated with metals derivative contracts (\$12.0 million of realized losses and \$0.1 million of unrealized gains).
-These metal derivative contracts primarily represented hedges on our inventory associated with pass-through metals pricing in our Assembly business.
-See Note 12, Financial Instruments, for further discussion of these derivative instruments.
+Other expense, net for 2023 included \$7.0 million of charges due to highly inflationary accounting for our operations in Turkey, \$2.3 million of debt refinancing costs related to the prepayment of our then existing term loans B-1 and term loans A and \$0.1 million of net losses associated with metals derivative contracts (\$1.3 million of realized losses and \$1.2 million of unrealized gains).
+Other income, net for 2022 included \$2.9 million of charges due to highly inflationary accounting for our operations in Turkey and \$0.3 million of net gains associated with metals derivative contracts (\$1.6 million of realized gains and \$1.3 million of unrealized losses).
+See Note 20, Other (Expense) Income, Net, to the Consolidated Financial Statements for further discussion of the highly inflationary accounting impacts and see Note 11, Debt, to the Consolidated Financial Statements for further discussion of the debt refinancing costs.
+The metal derivative contracts primarily relate to inventory associated with pass-through metals pricing in our Assembly Solutions business.
+See Note 12, Financial Instruments, to the Consolidated Financial Statements for further discussion of these derivative instruments.